 Conveniently located downtown, the Emerald Mountain School (K-8, private) offers a curriculum designed to inspire and promote intellectual curiosity, creativity, and individual growth through the integration of academics, the arts, hands-on learning, field trips, and a variety of enrichment activities.
-They attract families and children of diverse backgrounds who value and support excellence in education and who want to play a role in that education.
+They support excellence in education and want to play a role in the education of students.

-For the sixth year in a row, Steamboat Springs Middle School was recognized as a John Irwin School of Excellence, receiving an A+ rating and ranking 7th out of 491 middle schools in the state of Colorado based on its students' performance on the Transitional Colorado Assessment Program.
+The Steamboat Springs Middle School has been recognized as a John Irwin School of Excellence.
 "With high expectations from staff, students excel academically, socially and emotionally."
-SSMS is located in Strawberry Park and currently has 520 students between 6th-8th grades.
+SSMS is located in Strawberry Park and currently has 600 sixth, seventh, and eighth grade students.

 With three different high schools, students and their parents are afforded the opportunity to pick the school that best matches the desires and learning styles of the student.

 Steamboat Springs High School is home to approximately 755 students and is dedicated to academic achievement and community involvement.
 The school's goal with each student is to "Inspire; share a passion for exploring meaningful ideas; promote intellectual agility and life-long learning; maximize individual talents; foster confidence; respect diversity in all forms; provide a safe and trusting environment; and develop emotional intelligence, social engagement and community involvement."